 William Hill: William Hill offers £30 in free bets to those new customers who pace a minimum bet of £10.
 This offer isn’t as favorable as the one above, but it might turn out that the odds you’re looking for are better with William Hill.
 Always better to compare!

 New customers using Promo Code P30 only, min £10/€10 stake, min odds 1/2, free bets paid as 2x £15/€15 (30 days expiry), free bet/payment method/player/country restrictions apply.

 Matchbook: Exchange betting at Matchbook allows players to bet against their peers on either a back or lay basis.
 Market liquidity is certain to be high during the Cheltenham Festival, meaning you can get some of the best odds available.

 Paddy Power: One of the most known bookmakers in the UK but also worldwide.
 They have a lot of offers on horse betting and we could say that they kinda specialize in it.
 The welcome offer is pretty classic at £30 in free bets.
 There are though other more interesting promotions you can check.

 BetVictor: BetVictor is a big name on the racing scene.
-It uses Cheltenham Festival as a big opportunity to attract new customers and in 2019 it offered an amazing £35 in free bets when a bet of £5 is placed initially.
+It uses Cheltenham Festival as a big opportunity to attract new customers and is currently offering an amazing £30 in free bets and bonuses when a bet of £5 is placed initially.
 This is a great way to get in on the action and boost your winnings.